izikeros/blog/content/posts/posts/2026-04-09_model-migration.md

 ### Risk catalog

-**Format regression** -- one of the most common things to break.
+**Format regression** - one of the most common things to break.
 Newer models may wrap answers in markdown when you didn't ask, change capitalization, add disclaimers, or subtly alter JSON key naming.
 Fixable, but only if you're measuring it.

-**Faithfulness change** -- this one can go either direction, which is what makes it tricky.
+**Faithfulness change** - this one can go either direction, which is what makes it tricky.
 More capable models are generally more faithful to retrieved context, but they also have stronger world-knowledge priors that can bleed through.
 Watch for answers that are factually correct but not actually grounded in the retrieved context.
 That's a subtle and dangerous failure mode.

-**Latency change** -- gpt-5.4-nano is generally comparable to gpt-4o-mini for standard workloads. gpt-5.4-mini and gpt-5.4 (full) are slower.
+**Latency change** - gpt-5.4-nano is generally comparable to gpt-4o-mini for standard workloads. gpt-5.4-mini and gpt-5.4 (full) are slower.
 When you enable reasoning (`reasoning_effort: medium` or higher), latency increases significantly.
 At `high` or `xhigh` effort, a single query can take 30-90+ seconds.
 Pure reasoning models (o-series) operate in this higher-latency range.
 Measure P50, P95, P99 before committing.

-**Cost change** -- run a cost projection on your golden set query lengths x new model pricing before migration.
+**Cost change** - run a cost projection on your golden set query lengths x new model pricing before migration.
 The golden set gives you a realistic token distribution.
 Don't estimate from toy examples.

-**Streaming behavior** -- if your UI depends on streaming tokens, verify the new model's streaming token patterns don't break downstream parsing.
+**Streaming behavior** - if your UI depends on streaming tokens, verify the new model's streaming token patterns don't break downstream parsing.
 Partial JSON parsing, in particular, can fail on different tokenization patterns.

-**Silent behavioral drift post-migration** -- even after successful migration, model providers update weights silently.
+**Silent behavioral drift post-migration** - even after successful migration, model providers update weights silently.
 This is the argument for pinning to a specific version string (`gpt-5.4-nano-2026-03-15` or similar dated versions) rather than a floating alias like `gpt-5.4-nano`.
 Floating aliases trade reproducibility for automatic access to improvements.

----

-## Phase 7 -- Progressive rollout
+## Phase 7 - Progressive rollout

-Don't big-bang this.
+I recommend don't big-bang this.
 The cost of a bad rollout isn't the rollout itself.
 It's the user impact during the time it takes you to notice and roll back.

 ```mermaid
 flowchart LR